singhsneha99/Spotify_Top_10_SongFeature/README.md

 1. Clone this repo
 2. Obtain your Spotify developer credentials (Client ID & Client Secret)
-3. Add your credentials and Spotify username to the notebook
+3. Add your credentials and Spotify username to the notebook (Obtain username from Spotify Account details)
 4. Run the notebook cells to fetch your data and generate visualizations

 ## Requirements